The Excel Count and the Excel Counta functions both count the number of values within a supplied set of values or range of cells.

 |NOT counted||ARE counted|

 Column C of the following spreadsheet shows three examples of the Count function, used to return the number of numeric values in one or more supplied ranges of cells.

 In the following spreadsheet, the Excel Count function is used to count the number of numeric values in sets of values supplied directly to the function.

 Note, in the above example:

-Further examples of the Excel Count function are provided on the Microsoft Office website.
+For further examples of the Excel Count function, see the Microsoft Office website.